jackhwl/Javascript/WebStorageAPI/Readme.md

       - Files cached by the browser
       - Session Storage
       - Files created with the FileSystem Access API (on the real FS)
+    - Quotas per browser
+      - Chromium： 60% of total disk space per origin
+      - Firefox： 50% of total disk space with a maximum of 2GB per group （eTLD+1）
+      - Safari： 1GB per partition with increments of 200Mb with user's permission